safe-global/safe-apps-sdk/packages/safe-apps-sdk/README.md

 ### Managing permissions

-Usually you are not going to use this methods because restricted methods as `requestAddressBook` handle all the logic for you.
+Usually you are not going to use these methods because restricted methods as `requestAddressBook` handle all the logic for you.

 However as part of the internal implementation for the [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255) you now have accessible 2 more methods under the `wallet` section in the SDK.